sasquatch678/A-Painted-World---Remastered/Gameplay/Combat.md

 - Fatigue drain for dodging is based on acrobatics skill.
 Base 20 + Skill Modifier (Lower skill = More Fatigue Cost)
 - Dodges allow attack cancelling, which has timings based on attack type and weapon.

-Perfect Dodge
+### Perfect Dodge

-1. Perfect Dodge at Acrobatics 100 provides an "iframe" (invulnerability).
+- Perfect Dodge at Acrobatics 100 provides an "iframe" (invulnerability).

-2. Perfect Dodge gives a 30% speed boost during 5s counter attack window.
+- Perfect Dodge gives a 30% speed boost during 5s counter attack window.

-3. Perfect Dodging has a 0.2s window-  the closer you are to the perfect frame on a dodge during enemy attack, the more damage your “Response Attack” will get (10%-30%).
+- Perfect Dodging has a 0.2s window-  the closer you are to the perfect frame on a dodge during enemy attack, the more damage your “Response Attack” will get (10%-30%).
+- Reticle will change colors to indicate Perfect Dodge counter windows.

-Block
+## Block

-1. Blocking can attack cancel using the same weapon and attack specific timings as Dodge.
+- Blocking can attack cancel using the same weapon and attack specific timings as Dodge.

-2. Block attack cancelling will cost the equivalent fatigue as the cancelled attack would have.
+- Block attack cancelling will cost the equivalent fatigue as the cancelled attack would have.

-Perfect Block
+### Perfect Block

-1. Perfect Block provides a window of opportunity (0.3s) during an opponents attack [configurable]
+- Perfect Block provides a window of opportunity (0.3s) during an opponents attack.

-2. Perfect Block further reduces damage based on block skill (50% to 90%), staggers the enemy, begins a slomo for 2s, and opens a 5s window a “Response Attack” which provides a 10-30% dmg boost based on timing.
+- Perfect Block further reduces damage based on block skill (50% to 90%), staggers the enemy, begins a slomo for 2s, and opens a 5s window a “Response Attack” which provides a 10-30% dmg boost based on timing.
+- - Reticle will change colors to indicate Perfect Block counter windows.
+  -

-Attack Cancel / Feint
+## Attack Cancel / Feint

-1. Feint window - Cancel attacks early (before hit) to bait reactions with weapon and attack specific timings for an immersive combat feel
+- Feint window - Cancel attacks early (before hit) to bait reactions with weapon and attack specific timings for an immersive combat feel

-2. Combo breaking - Cancel attacks late (after hit) to reset
+- Combo breaking - Cancel attacks late (after hit) to reset

-3. Cooldowns used in some mods made unnecessary to stop cancel spamming because of fatigue consumption and timings

-Slowmo

-1. Global 2s duration which is configurable

-2. 0.15s ease in and out for a smooth cinematic feel
+## Melee Weapons & H2H
+- Can perform power attacks with one button (default mouse button 4) instead of holding left click.
+- 10% to 30% damage buff on response attacks from Perfect Dodge/Block within 5s window.
+- Ragdoll's enemy based on an enemy strength roll, each 10 strength give 9% resistance

+## Marksman
+- Instant Draw unlocked at 50+ Marksman or with Perfect Block/Dodge Buff.
+- Release Animation Cancel at 50+ Marksman or with Perfect Block/Dodge Buff.
+- Rapid Shot response for Perfect Block/Dodge, 5s window.
+- At Marksman 75, Acrobatics 75, unlocks a slowmo bow jump with featherfall.

+### Headshot
+- Headshot damage based on marksman & sneak skill- 1.1x to 2x for Marksman.
+- Sneak damage is additive on top of headshot damage, up to +50% sneak damage (at 100 Sneak) if undetected.
+- Staggers the enemy if they survive.
+- Reticle will change colors to indicate Headshot.

+## SlowMo

+### Hitstop
+- Weapon-specific duration and intensity.
+- Attack type modifiers (light, power, sneak, blocked).
+- Cooldown system to prevent overlap with main slowmo effects.

+### Killcam
-3. Occurs on 50% of all kills [configurable].
+- Occurs on 50% of all kills.
 Then, will occur on 100% of all headshots and perfect dodge/block(s) unless the enemy's max health is below 50% of the players max health (this is to prevent slowmo's on trash mobs)
+- Global 2s duration.

-4. Slows to 40% speed [configurable]
+- Slows to 40% speed.

-5. Global toggle to disable slowmo.

-NOTE: Hitstop (Worst Effect Ever) and Quickwheel will continue working if set to true with Slowmo globally disabled.

-Headshot

-1. Headshot damage based on marksman & sneak skill- 1.1x to 2x for Marksman [configurable]

-2. Sneak damage is additive on top of headshot damage, up to +50% sneak damage (at 100 Sneak) if undetected [configurable]

-3. Staggers the enemy if they survive

-Marksman

-1. Instant Draw unlocked at 50+ Marksman or with Perfect Block/Dodge Buff [configurable]

-2. Release Animation Cancel at 50+ Marksman or with Perfect Block/Dodge Buff  [configurable]

-3. Rapid Shot response for Perfect Block/Dodge, 5s window.

-4. At Marksman 75, Acrobatics 75, unlocks a slowmo bow jump with featherfall.

-Melee Weapons & H2H

-1. 10% to 30% damage buff on response attacks from Perfect Dodge/Block within 5s window [configurable]

-2. Ragdoll's enemy based on an enemy strength roll, each 10 strength give 9% resistance

-Quickwheel
+### Quickwheel

-1. Will slow to 10% upon opening the quick wheel.
+- Will slow to 10% upon opening the quick wheel.

-2. Can be disabled.

-3. Will interrupt other slowmo effects.

-Reticle

-1. Reticle will change colors to indicate Headshot and Perfect Block & Dodge counter windows.

-The worst effect ever TM, Hitstop

-1. Weapon-specific duration and intensity

-2. Attack type modifiers (light, power, sneak, blocked)

-3. Player and Player + Enemy modes

-4. Cooldown system to prevent overlap with main slowmo effects

-5. All the toggles and configurations you could ever want

-One Button Combat

-1. Can set your own keys for Power and Light attacks

-2. Instant Power Attacks

-3. Hold to spam light attacks